macph/easement-curve/docs/guide.md

 Finally, we enter the radius of curvature `3200` m.
 The direction can be left as `N/A`, as we're only interested in the shortest curve.
 Clicking `Calculate` gives us the results.

-> :information_source: Picking CW or ACW will forces the curve to be aligned in that direction, even if it's a much longer cure and crosses itself.
+> :information_source: Picking CW or ACW will forces the curve to be aligned in that direction, even if it's a much longer curve and crosses itself.
 By leaving it at N/A by default the curve will be aligned in the shortest direction.

 Now, we need to recreate the curve in Train Simulator.
 The start point is at `(000, 000)`, so we find that point on the first track by double clicking it until the coordinates rollout gives us the correct values.